swainechen/chenlab-training/sysadmin/system.md

 alias log='history > `logfilename.pl`'
 ```
+I also usually make this file for the root user too.

 I have a simple `logfilename.pl` script to set filenames - this can go into `/usr/local/bin`, make sure it's executable:
 ```